 - Following a four day arbitration, obtained a take nothing judgment for Omni Hotels in a suit alleging wrongful termination of an employee on the basis of race.

-- Successfully defended Montronics in a case involving claims of sexual harassment and retaliation.
+- Successfully defended Montronics (n/k/a Brinks) in a case involving claims of sexual harassment and retaliation.
 Following a three day arbitration, the arbitrator awarded zero damages.

 - The successful representation of a travel club in the Western District of Missouri in a class and collective action suit involving claims of unpaid overtime under the Fair Labor Standards Act and Missouri state wage laws.